OpenMindAmir/FastIoC/README.md

 exception handlers
 middleware
 lazy singleton
-if not int, type, object, pydantic model .... log warning
+if not int, type, object, pydantic model ....
+Error when registering

 Interface
 FastAPIController (see fastapi-controller)